 The Flood Mitigation Assistance Program offers financial assistance through matching reimbursement funds to residents and property owners who have made improvements to their properties to mitigate future damage from flooding events.

-Fill out the damage assessment survey to help Rockville gather information about flooding and flood damage.
-This survey will inform our flood mitigation planning tool and help the city’s evaluation of future flood mitigation options.
+Fill out the storm damage survey to report flooding and flood damage on your property to help city staff understand the impacts of intense storm events on the Rockville community.
+Your input will help inform our flood mitigation planning tool and help the city’s evaluation of future flood mitigation options.

 Be Prepared for Future Flooding

 Climate change will continue to increase the number and severity of floods in Rockville.
 Even if you do not live in a floodplain, you can take steps to protect yourself from future flooding.

 - Know your flood risk.
 Flooding risk can vary within the same neighborhood and from property to property.
 Flooding can occur not only in areas identified as high-risk, but may also occur in areas not identified as high-risk.
 If you have experienced flooding from recent storms, you are likely to experience flooding in the future.
 Look up your location and see if you live in a floodplain.

 - Purchase flood insurance.
 Some homeowners are required to purchase flood insurance, but all property owners should consider flood insurance protection.
 Most homeowners and renters insurance policies do not cover flooding.
 It typically takes up to 30 days for a policy to take effect.
 The time to buy is before a disaster.